Generic Name: Atropine Auto-Injector (AT row peen)

 - Pull off safety release.

-- Jab straight into the outer thigh and hold for as long as you were told.
+- Jab straight into the outer thigh as you have been told.
+This medicine may be given through clothes if needed.
+Inject and hold for as long as you were told.

-- Get medical help right away after using this medicine.
+- Get medical help right away after using AtroPen (atropine auto-injector).

 - Take it with you to the hospital.

-- Do not use AtroPen if the solution changes color, is cloudy, or has particles.
+- Do not use AtroPen (atropine auto-injector) if the solution changes color, is cloudy, or has particles.
 Get a new one.

 What do I do if I miss a dose?